bnjmnrsh/Satchel/readme.md

 ```

 ## Satchel Static Methods [↑](#table-of-contents)
-`Satchel` also has several static methods to manage pocket namespaces and Stores:
+`Satchel` also has several static methods to manage pocket namespaces in storage:

 ### `Satchel.getAllPocketKeys(pocket = 'pocket', local = false)`
-Returns an array of all keys from a given store with a pocket namespace.
  This list includes keys that may be stale.
+Accepts a string for the 'pocket' to look for, and a boolean for the storage area.
+Defaults to `false` for `sessionStorage`, `true` for `localStorage`.
+Returns an array of all keys from a given store within a pocket's namespace.

 Usage:
 ```javascript